Co-occurring Disorder Treatment for Teens

 • Sleeping too much or too little

-• Missing school, activities or work
+• Missing school, activities, or work

-• Demanding more privacy, locking doors
+• Demanding more privacy (e.g., locking doors)

-• Suicidal ideation or attempt
+• Suicidal ideation or attempts

 phone-icon (855) 506-1906